akiletour/inrage/README.md

 - `WORDPRESS_API_URL`: https://YOUR-WEBSITE/graphql
 - `WORDPRESS_AUTH_REFRESH_TOKEN`: If you need to access to your private and unpublished content
 - `WORDPRESS_PREVIEW_SECRET`: The token used by `/api/preview?secret=XXX`
-- `SLACK_WEBHOOK_URL`: If set, on each contact message, a slack webhook will be sent.
+- `SLACK_WEBHOOK_URL`: If set, on each contact message, a Slack Webhook will be sent.

 # 🔒️ WordPress Configuration

-in this part, we will configure the WordPress part to ensure the communication with Next JS
+in this part, we will configure the WordPress part to ensure the communication with Next.js

 ## WPGraphQL plugin